×

 However, it has not come out of the blue and the warning signs have been on the cards for some time.

-Following dwindling snow and competition from other areas, the local council voted to close the area by a large majority.
+Following dwindling snow and competition from other areas, the local council voted to close the area by a majority of 47 to 12.